How to Stop Snacking At Night with Somatic Therapy and Intuitive Eating

 3. Using Snacks to Numb or Avoid Difficult Emotions

 Nighttime snacking is also frequently used as a numbing tool.
 If we are too tired in the evening but still feeling lonely, overwhelmed, or dreading the next day, we might reach for that bag of trail mix instead of processing it.
+It is important to note that a lot of this is unconscious; we don’t always explicitly say “I’m sad, I will eat now” - it seemingly just starts to happen over time.

 Why is my Nervous System More Dysregulated at Night, Leading to Nighttime Snacking?